aninchat/theasciiconstruct/content/post/multivendor-evpn-vxlan-l2-overlay.md

 ![topology2](/images/multivendor/multivendor_1/topology_2.jpg)

-The endgoal is to get all the hosts to talk to each other, and also understand if these vendors play nice with each other when deploying L2 overlays with BGP EVPN and VXLAN (w're in for a few interesting surprises here).
+The endgoal is to get all the hosts to talk to each other, and also understand if these vendors play nice with each other when deploying L2 overlays with BGP EVPN and VXLAN (we're in for a few interesting surprises here).

 ## Building the docker images